NotSoDevy/The-Sonic-Debut-Experience/README.md

 # Warning
 The version here in github might be prone to bugs.
 If you want for a bugless experience, play the stable version here: https://gamebanana.com/mods/422966

+# Stuff that needs to be Implemented:
+- Debut Jump and Roll
+- Health